anpapadakis/Calculator/README.md

 # Calculator
 This is a calculator application developed in java with swing.
-Download jar file to see it.
+Download jar file to see it working!